david-perez/geckOS/doc/introduction.rst

 This process is cumbersome, error-prone, and very difficult to be carried out by programmers with little programming experience.

-geckOS enables the user to write their application independently from the device manufacturer.
-Both actors develop their code independently (in possibly different programming languages), and the application writer makes use of the device's functionality by interacting with an API exposed by the manufacturer.
+This project introduces geckOS, a minimal embedded operating system for programmable devices that facilitates the development of applications by abstracting away the interaction with the device’s hardware.
+It allows the device manufacturer to bake into the kernel any kind of functionality, exposed to the application writer via a clean, domain-specific API.
+Application writers are able to work on their code independently, in a possibly different programming language, to produce a smaller executable image that only includes the "pluggable" application logic.

+The *separation* between the OS and the application is largely accomplished by a *bootloader*.
+This is a piece of code in charge of loading in the application firmware.
+It exposes a region of the device's memory to the user's computer via USB in a user-friendly manner.
+The device shows up in the user's file explorer as a removable drive configured as a regular filesystem, to which they simply have to drag and drop their binary.

-The operating system makes this API accessible, acting as a communication system that glues the firmware and the relocatable application together.
-A couple of example situations in which this abstraction between application code and hardware are beneficial are:
+The *union* is the easy-to-use programming layer defined by the manufacturer.
+The operating system makes this interface accessible by providing a set of well-defined "system calls".
+These system calls provide a standard, safe and extendable communication mechanism that glues the lower-level manufacturer's firmware and the relocatable application together.

+A couple of example situations in which this separation between application and OS firmware are:

 - A user buys a temperature sensor device for which he wants to act upon with a small piece of code, depending on the temperature reading.
 This piece of code